-The Honors Program provides a mentored pathway through the curriculum that is designed to develop skills in creative inquiry, to pursue advanced topics within and across disciplines in great depth, and to master complex analytical and research skills.
-The honors curriculum beings with Honors Seminars and Tutorials designed for first and second year students to begin to introduce them to the kills of creative inquiry across disciplines.
-The honors curriculum culminates in an honors independent research or creative project during a under the mentorship of a faculty member in the student’s area of academic interest.
-Students are provided guidance and assistance from faculty mentors and a vibrant community of fellow honors scholars as they develop and complete their honors independent project.
+The Honors Program provides a mentored pathway through the curriculum designed to help students develop skills in creative inquiry, pursue advanced topics within and across disciplines in great depth, and master complex analytical and research skills.
+The honors curriculum begins with Honors Seminars and Tutorials designed for first- and second-year students to introduce them to the skills of creative inquiry across disciplines.
+The honors curriculum culminates in an honors independent research or creative project under the mentorship of a faculty member in the student’s area of academic interest.
+Students are provided guidance and assistance not only from faculty mentors, but also from a vibrant community of fellow honors scholars as they develop and complete their honors independent project.

 The honors curriculum offers opportunities to experience the excitement of scholarship and inquiry that is often on the frontier of knowledge.
 While taking a course in the honors curriculum, you may conduct a research project in a laboratory alongside your professor, discuss and analyze primary literature, attend live artistic performances, visit museums or historic landmarks, host a guest speaker, or create and share a creative work with the campus community.
 These experiences will accelerate your learning, build confidence in your intellectual capabilities, and maybe even ignite a new passion that you continue to pursue at OWU.
 The different elements of the honors curriculum are described more below.

 Honors Seminars and Tutorials